Home > New Zealand ecology > Flightless birds

 Campbell Island teal Anas nesiotis

-Auckland Island teal
+Hear Auckland Island teal MP3 492K 31 sec.

-Wren Xenicus & Acanthisitta sp
+Wren Xenicus & Acanthisitta spp

 The tiny Stephens Island wren was the only flightless and the smallest songbird in the world.
-In 1894 it became the third extinct New Zealand wren after only a few birds were found on a small island by the lighthouse keeper's cat.
+In 1894 it became the third extinct New Zealand wren after only a few birds were found on the small island by the lighthouse keeper's cat.
 The ground dwelling bush wren, and Stead's bush wren which were weak fliers have not been seen since the 1960-70s.
 Only the related rifleman and the South Island rock wren which do fly remain.
-See more

 Stephen's Island wren